matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 ::: warning

 Please note that breaking changes were introduced in `zksync-web3 ^0.13.0`.
-The API layer operates with gas and the `ergs` concept is usedinternally by the VM only.
+The API layer now operates with `gas` and the `ergs` concept is only used internally by the VM.

 :::